dpkristensen/globifest/documentation/project-format.md

 Each project may have multiple axes upon which to define all build configurations.
 Each project has one or more "layers", which each have one or more "variants".

 Only one variant may be selected at a time per layer, but multiple layers may exist.

-The configuration values can be overridden by higher-priority layers.
-The lowest-priority layer is implicitly defined as the "default" layer.
+The configuration values can be overridden by higher-priority layers, and a layer may also only have one variant (useful for establishing overridable defaults)

 Consider the following configuration example:

-* Layer "default" (implicitly exists)
+* Layer "base" = {"defaults"}
 * Layer "compiler" = {"gcc", "msvc", "arm"}
 * Layer "mode" = {"production", "development"}

-Permutating all values above (1 default x 3 compilers x 2 modes), there are a total of **6 possible build variations per project**.
+Permutating all values above (1 base x 3 compilers x 2 modes), there are a total of **6 possible build variations per project**.

-The "default" layer is the lowest priority, followed by "compiler", and then "mode" is the highest.
-The effective configuration is found by first applying default, then compiler, then mode.
+The "base" layer is the lowest priority, followed by "compiler", and then "mode" is the highest.
+The effective configuration is found by first applying base, then compiler, then mode.

 ### 1.1 File Heirarchy

-The configuration file is the top-level project, and only contains the "default" implicit layer settings.
-Settings for all other layers are stored in a separate file, one for each variant of that layer.
+A project must have at least one layer and settings for all layers are stored in a separate file, one for each variant of that layer.

 So the folder structure might look like this:

+* /my-project/config/base_defaults.cfg
-* /my-project/config/build.gconf
+* /my-project/config/build.gproj
-* /my-project/config/build_compiler_arm.cfg
+* /my-project/config/compiler_arm.cfg
-* /my-project/config/build_compiler_gcc.cfg
+* /my-project/config/compiler_gcc.cfg
-* /my-project/config/build_compiler_msvc.cfg
+* /my-project/config/compiler_msvc.cfg
-* /my-project/config/build_mode_development.cfg
+* /my-project/config/mode_development.cfg
-* /my-project/config/build_mode_production.cfg
+* /my-project/config/mode_production.cfg

 ### 1.1 Configuration Sharing Between Projects